 ViaEntityPath property on outbound message senders.
 Its value is set to the receiving queue.

 ViaEntityPath is not empty, then messages will be added to the receive queue.
-The messages will be forwarded to their actual destination (inside the broker) only when the complete operation is called on the received brokered message.
+The messages will be forwarded to their destinations (inside the broker) only when the complete operation is called on the received brokered message.
 The message won't be forwarded if the lock duration limit is exceeded (30 seconds by default) or if the message is explicitly abandoned.

 ReceiveOnly guarantee is based on the Azure Service Bus Peek-Lock mode.

 The message is not removed from the queue directly after receive, but it's hidden for, by default, 30 seconds.
 This prevents other instances from receiving the message.
 If the receiver fails to process the message within that time frame or explicitly abandons the message, then the message will become visible again.
 Other instances will be able to pick it up (effectively that rolls back the incoming message).